fcdoc/doc/en/flashduty/integration_guide/change_integration/custom_change_integration_guide.md

 ## FAQs
 ---

 |+| Why have I not received any updates in Flashduty?

     #### In Flashduty

-    1. Verify if the integration displays **the latest event timestamp**.
-If it does not, this indicates that Flashduty has not received the push notifications; proceed to investigate the Nightingale component as a priority.
+    1. Check if the integration displays the **Latest Event Time**.
+If not, it indicates that Flashduty has not received the push; therefore, begin troubleshooting with the Nightingale component first.

     #### In your system

-    1. Confirm that the address you requested is exactly the same as the one provided in the integration details.
+    1. Confirm that the requested address matches exactly with the address in the integration details.
     2. Confirm that your service can access the external api.flashcat.cloud domain name.
-If not, you first need to open an external network for the server, or enable external network access for Flashduty's domain name alone.
+If not, you first need to open an external network for the server, or separately enable external network access for Flashduty's domain name.
-    3. Print the response output of the Flashduty service to check for any clear information.
+    3. Print the response result from the Flashduty service to check for any clear information.

-    If the root cause of the problem is still not found after performing the above steps, please contact us **with the request_id in the request response** .
+    If the root cause of the issue is still not identified after following the above steps, please contact us **with the request_id from the response**.